Build Multi-Agent Systems That Scale

 Build Your Agents Once, Ship Them Anywhere

-Mix private infrastructure and cloud models in the same graph when you need both.
+Mix private infrastructure and cloud models in the same agent when you need both.

 Develop and debug with the same runtime you ship to production.

-Gate merges with the same agent tests and workflows you run locally.
+Gate merges with the same agent runtime you run locally.

-Keep models and data on your network; call hosted APIs from the same graph where policy allows.
+Keep models and data on your network and call hosted APIs from the same agent when you need them.

 Use hosted APIs alone or beside private backends.
-One workflow, mixed stages, tuned for cost, latency, and compliance.
+One agent, mixed backends, tuned for cost and accuracy.

 Cite this work